singleron-RD/CeleScope/docs/pre_processing/barcode.md

 `--linker` Linker whitelist file path, one linker per line.

 `--lowQual` Default 0.
-Bases in cell barcode and UMI whose phred value are lower than lowQual will be regarded as low-quality bases
+Bases in cell barcode and UMI whose phred value are lower than lowQual will be regarded as low-quality bases.

 `--lowNum` The maximum allowed lowQual bases in cell barcode and UMI.